Thermalization in open many-body systems and KMS detailed balance: Recovering Complete Positivity while preserving detailed balance

 \section{Recovering Complete Positivity while preserving detailed balance}

-Thm.~\ref{thm:approxDB} highlights the role of the observation time $T(\alpha)$ in bringing the evolution close to a detailed balanced one: as shown in App.~\ref{app:davies}, in the limit $T(\alpha)\rightarrow\infty$ the evolution reduces to the usual Davies dynamics, which is GNS detailed balanced (and thus KMS as well).
-Moreover, for $T(\alpha)$ large, but finite, Thm.~\ref{thm:approxDB} shows that even if strict KMS detailed balance does not hold, we have an approximate behavior, with a correction scaling as $\bigo{T(\alpha)^{-1}}$.
+Thm.~\ref{thm:approxDB} highlights the role of the observation time $T(\alpha)$ in bringing the rates of the dissipateve part of the evolution close to a detailed balanced map: as shown in App.~\ref{app:davies}, in the limit $T(\alpha)\rightarrow\infty$ the evolution reduces to the usual Davies dynamics, which is GNS detailed balanced (and thus KMS as well).
+Moreover, for $T(\alpha)$ large, but finite, Thm.~\ref{thm:approxDB} shows that even if strict KMS detailed balance does not hold, we have an approximate behavior, with a correction scaling as $\bigo{T(\alpha)^{-1}}$. \ms {Still, it remains to be understood how the effect of the Lamb-shift Hamiltonian can be incorporated.
+In general it does not commute with the system Hamiltonian, and its norm does not scale to zero for $T(\alpha)\rightarrow\infty$.
+This subtlety was previously noticed in~\cite{winczewski2021renormalization}, where it was proposed that such a correction should be incorporated as a \emph{renormalization} of the system Hamiltonian.
+Let us rewrite the total Hamiltonian as:

+where $H_{LS}^{CG}$ is the one given in Eq.~\eqref{eq:LSHam}, and we implicitly defined $H^*_S$ to be the renormalized system Hamiltonian .
+Then, defining the renormalized interaction picture (that is $X(t) := e^{i( H^*_S+ H_B)t}X\,e^{-i( H^*_S+ H_B)t}$), we obtain that the dynamics becomes:

+Then, since the approximations in Sec.~\ref{sec:CPderivation} do not depend on the interaction picture that is used, we can carry out the same kind of derivation to describe the effect of the interaction in terms of Lindbladian dynamics.
+In particular, we can rewrite Eq.~\eqref{eq:lindEq} in the renormalized interaction picture as:

+where it should be noticed that we use ${\tilde A}^*_l(\omega^*)$ and $(H^{CG}_{LS})^*$ to denote the jump operators and the Lamb-shift term defined with respect to the renormalised system Hamiltonian\footnote{Indeed, even if the bounds and the functional expressions of the quantities in Sec.~\ref{sec:CPderivation} are not altered by changing the type of interaction picture, the matrix expression of the jump operators (and therefore of the Lamb-shift Hamiltonian) do depend on it.}.
+Then, we can prove the following: \begin{theorem}[Closeness of the Lamb-shift Hamiltonians] The difference $(H^{CG}_{LS})^*-H^{CG}_{LS}$ can be bounded in operator norm as: